ThinkY1/SauceDemo_Playwright/README.md

 ## Key Features:

 - **Unique Page Object Model Design Pattern**: Our Page Object Model (POM) design stands apart from traditional POMs.
 It's a unique approach that significantly reduces complexity and accelerates coding, making it easier and faster to write scripts compared to traditional POMs.
 This means less time spent on setup and more time spent on creating effective tests.
-[Discover how our approach differs with the traditional POM](docs/POMComparision.md).

 - **Ease of Use**: Designed to be intuitive and user-friendly, making it an excellent choice for beginners to understand and write scripts.
 This means less time spent on learning the tool and more time spent on creating effective tests.